vladkrutenyuk/cannon-es-debugger-pro/README.md

 // implementation
 function CannonDebugger(scene: THREE.Scene, ...) { ... }

-// so, we need this to create typed variable:
+// thus, we need this to create typed variable:
 cannonDebugger: ReturnType<typeof CannonDebugger>

 this.cannonDebugger = new CannonDebugger(...)